Yves Buteau: Murder

 The location of the former Le Petit Bourg restaurant in Longueuil.

 On 8 September 1983, Buteau was shot and killed while he was the Canadian Hells Angels president.
 The shooter was a 22-year-old drug dealer, Gino Goudreau.
 Also shot and killed was Guy "Frenchie" Gilbert, who was representing the Kitchener chapter of the Satan's Choice gang.
-Gilbert had traveled to Montreal to discuss "patching over" to become the first Hells Angels chapter in Ontario.
+Gilbert had traveled to Montréal to discuss "patching over" to become the first Hells Angels chapter in Ontario.

 Goudreau was a "prospect" with the rival Outlaws club who believed he would be a "full patch" Outlaw if he killed the Hells Angels Canadian national president.
-Goudreau's brother was a member of the Quebec Outlaws.
+Goudreau's brother was a member of the Québec Outlaws.
 Buteau had just left Le Petit Bourg restaurant in Longueuil together with Gilbert and René Lamoureaux of the Angels, and the three men were smoking cigarettes in the parking lot when Goudreau ambushed them.
 Goudreau opened fire with a .38 caliber handgun, killing Buteau and Gilbert while Lamoureaux was badly wounded.

 After the shooting, Goudreau went into hiding but was arrested a few months later.
 He was charged with two counts of second-degree murder but was acquitted after he had claimed self-defense because of earlier events.
 He claimed that Buteau had threatened him on many occasions and that they had both pulled guns, but Goudreau beat Buteau to the draw.

 A day after Buteau's funeral, a young boy discovered a bomb on the route in which the funeral procession, consisting of Hells Angels bikers, had gone past.
 Police theorized that it had been placed and camouflaged the night before the funeral.

 Buteau was replaced as the Hells Angels' national president by Michel "Sky" Langlois, who later fled Canada to Morocco in 1988 to escape charges of first-degree murder relating to the 1985 Lennoxville massacre.
 Langlois also began a relationship with Micheline Blanchard, who had been the girlfriend of Buteau before his death.

 Buteau's murder did not change the fortunes of the Outlaws, however.
-In March 1984, Bernard Savoie, the brother and right-hand man of the Outlaw Montreal chapter president Daniel Savoie, was killed by a bomb planted in his car.
+In March 1984, Bernard Savoie, the brother and right-hand man of the Outlaw Montréal chapter president Daniel Savoie, was killed by a bomb planted in his car.
 In May 1984, Daniel Savoie and another Outlaw were assassinated while riding their motorcycles down a highway by gunmen riding motorcycles.
-By 1984, the Hells Angels had "virtually exterminated" the Montreal chapter of the Outlaws.
+By 1984, the Hells Angels had "virtually exterminated" the Montréal chapter of the Outlaws.